Recent discussions on Puerto Rico’s status have focused on the choice between statehood and remaining a territory.

 The Philippines can be considered as an example of a former territory of the United States which is now an independent nation.
 The Philippines became a territory of the United States along with Puerto Rico following the Spanish-American War, and has been an independent nation since 1946.
 The United States helped the Philippines financially, but also set a number of conditions for that help, including the acceptance of U.S. military presence.
 The Philippines has experienced a great deal of political upheaval, but has also renegotiated its deals with the United States.
 While Puerto Rico would be the poorest state in the Union if it became a state, the average person there earns over 80% more than a resident of the Philippines, and the Philippines has more than double the rate of infant mortality.

 It seems likely that statehood would be a better deal economically for Puerto Rico than independence.
 This did not matter to the people of the Philippines, who were determined to be independent.
-With only a small percentage of Puerto Rican voters favoring independence in any of the plebescites on Puerto Rico’s status, it appears that independence is not as strongly supported in Puerto Rico.
-Would Puerto Rico be willing to accept the uncertainty and probably economic hardship associated with independence?
+With only a small percentage of Puerto Rican voters favoring independence in any of the plebiscites on Puerto Rico’s status, it appears that independence is not as strongly supported in Puerto Rico.
+Would Puerto Rico be willing to accept the uncertainty and probable economic hardship associated with independence?
 History says not.

 Unlike the various “enhanced commonwealth” options being discussed, independence is a real possibility, and one which the United States has shown itself willing to offer Puerto Rico.
 Since Puerto Rico has already rejected the territorial relationship, independence is the real alternative to statehood.